Bail in Canada: Application for review

 When a justice or court makes an order for the release or detention of the accused, or varies such an order, either party can bring an application to a superior trial court judge to review the order, and if necessary vacate and replace it.
-Once a decision is made, both parties must wait 30 days before being allowed to make another application.Criminal Code, s.
-521.
+Once a decision is made, both parties must wait 30 days before being allowed to make another application.

 Automatic review

 If an accused is ordered detained (either at a bail hearing or after a bail review application), an automatic bail review is made by a superior court judge after a prescribed period of time.
 For summary conviction offence, the period is 30 days from the date the detention order was made.
 For indictable offences, the period is 90 days from the date the detention order was made.
 Besides being able to vacate and replace the order, the judge can also make directions to expedite the accused's trial.